Geometrically confined thermal field theory: Finite size corrections and phase transitions: Introduction

 \subsection{A model for first investigations}

 \labsec{Model1stInvestigations}

 Recalling that the EoS for a noninteracting gas of gluons is the same, up to a group theory prefactor, as the EoS given by a massless scalar field, for simplicity we choose to consider a single neutral noninteracting massless scalar field at finite temperature under geometric confinement.
 Further, we will work in the canonical ensemble: we will compute the partition function using thermal field theoretic methods.
-In heavy ion collisions two nuclei collide in vacuum.
-Even though the quark-gluon plasma created in heavy ion collisions is an isolated system, we choose to work in the canonical ensemble for two reasons.
-First, we may more readily connect our results to lattice QCD calculations \cite{Boyd:1996bx,Karsch:2000ps,Allton:2002zi,Aoki:2006br,Bazavov:2009zn,Borsanyi:2010bp,Ratti:2011au,Bazavov:2011nk,Bazavov:2013dta,Borsanyi:2013hza,Kitazawa:2016dsl,Borsanyi:2016ksw,Taniguchi:2016ofw,Schmidt:2017bjt}; and second, for simplicity.
+Even though the quark-gluon plasma created in heavy ion collisions is an isolated system, we choose to work in the canonical ensemble both for simplicity and because we may more readily connect our results to lattice QCD calculations \cite{Boyd:1996bx,Karsch:2000ps,Allton:2002zi,Aoki:2006br,Bazavov:2009zn,Borsanyi:2010bp,Ratti:2011au,Bazavov:2011nk,Bazavov:2013dta,Borsanyi:2013hza,Kitazawa:2016dsl,Borsanyi:2016ksw,Taniguchi:2016ofw,Schmidt:2017bjt}; and second, for simplicity.

 In the following, we will keep the mass of the field nonzero for pure convenience during the calculations.
 At a later stage, we will, however, take the massless limit which is the present case of interest.
 We will work in $D$ spacetime dimensions of which an arbitrary number $c$ will be compactified spatial dimensions with DBCs.
 We will leave the noncompactified dimensions, if any, in the usual infinite Euclidean form.
 Each such compactified spatial direction will then have a distinct compactification length $L_i$, $i=1,\ldots c\le D-1$.
 The $L_i$'s do not necessarily have to be equal, which allows us to investigate systems of asymmetric sizes.
 Our starting point is therefore the free, Wick rotated Euclidean action {\allowdisplaybreaks \be \mathcal{S}\Big[\phi\left(\tau,\left\{z_i\right\},\vect{x}\right)\Big]\equiv \int_{0}^{1/T}\!\!\mathop{{{\rm d}}\tau}\!\! \inte{z_1}{0}{L_1}\!...\inte{z_{c}}{0}{L_{c}}\!\! \!\!\int_{R}\!\mathop{{{\rm d}^{\text{ {$D$}}-1-\text{ {$c$}}}}\vect{x}} \bigg(\mathcal{L}\Big[\phi\left(\tau,\left\{z_i\right\},\vect{x}\right)\Big]\bigg) ,\labeq{Action1} \ee} where beside the usual trace induced periodic boundary condition along the Euclideanized, Wick-rotated $\tau$ direction, and the new geometric confinement induced DBCs along the $z_i$ spatial directions, the $\vect{x}$ coordinates will be momentarily compactified around circles of radius $R$, i.e.\ with periodic boundary conditions.
 At the end of the calculation we will take $R\rightarrow\infinity$.
 The free Lagrangian $\mathcal{L}\left[\phi\left(\tau,\left\{z_i\right\},\vect{x}\right)\right]$ then reads